Svitlana-Lazurenko/task-manager/README.md

 Used Java Script, React, Redux, react hooks, Axios.
 Styles written using the library Emotion.

 The application supports login and registration.
+Authorization uses JWT (using localstorage).
 Implemented creation, editing and deletion of task categories.
 Implemented creation, editing and deletion of tasks.